Field Guide

 Z Z K R Y P T O S A B C D E F G H I J L M N Q U V W X Z K R Y

-Positions 67–97 (Z2 pass — continuation)
+Positions 67–97 (Z2 pass, footer basis)

-Part 5 — Why there are two Z passes
+Part 5: Why there are two Z passes

 K3’s plaintext describes Howard Carter peering through a breach: “LOWER PART OF THE DOORWAY WAS REMOVED… TINY BREACH IN THE UPPER LEFT HAND CORNER… CAN YOU SEE ANYTHING.”
 K2 mentions information “TRANSMITTED UNDERGROUND TO AN UNKNOWN LOCATION.”

-Part 6 — Building the row value (f) and control value (g)
+Part 6: Building the row value (f) and control value (g)

-6A — The row value (f)
+6A.
+The row value (f)

 Every letter in the KRYPTOS alphabet has a row value called f.
 For each position, you apply f to the ciphertext letter (C) to determine which row of the tableau to enter.